17 Signs of a Condescending Person in Relationships & How to Deal

 Stress can bring out the worst in a person, and sometimes, it manifests as condescension.
 A person under pressure may become short-tempered and resort to belittling those around them.

-This can happen in moments when they feel overwhelmed or frustrated with other aspects of their life, leading to them unintentionally taking it out on their partner by talking down to them.
+This can happen in moments when they feel overwhelmed or frustrated with other aspects of their life, leading them to unintentionally take it out on their partner by talking down to them.

 17 signs of a condescending person in a relationship